AidemX/AidemPython/README.md

 # AidemPython

-The Python framework used in Aidem X.
+The Python framework used in Aidem X (an experimental extension to the [Aidem](https://github.com/AidemX) app).

 ## Usage